Arjailer/arjailer.github.io/grind/index.md

 ---

-_[Grind v1.41](https://github.com/Arjailer/arjailer.github.io/releases/download/Grind-dotnet-4/Grind.Setup.v1.41.exe) is the last version that used the [.NET Framework 4.8 Runtime](https://dotnet.microsoft.com/download/dotnet-framework), and runs on Windows 7 or later_
+<sub>[Grind v1.41](https://github.com/Arjailer/arjailer.github.io/releases/download/Grind-dotnet-4/Grind.Setup.v1.41.exe) is the last version that used the [.NET Framework 4.8 Runtime](https://dotnet.microsoft.com/download/dotnet-framework) and runs on Windows 7 or later</sub>

+<sup>_Note that to downgrade from a later version you should uninstall the later version before installing the earlier version_</sup>

 ---